mohnikbakht/SeismoNet_Wearable_Demo/README.md

 These signals fiducial points correspond to characteristic events in the cardiac cycle.
 For the SCG, the labels correspond to the physiological event they are believed to represent: MC, mitral valve closure; IVC, isovolumetric contraction; AO, aortic valve opening; RE, rapid ejection; AC, aortic valve closure; MO, mitral valve open- ing; and RF, rapid filling.

-Here we developed a series of wireless wearable patches enabling easy recordings of ECG and SCG signals for cardiovascular health related studies.
-Further, a multinode platform is developed where multiple patches can record at the same time with a wirelessly synced RTC timer.
+Here I developed a network of wireless wearable patches (SeismoNet) enabling  recordings of ECG and SCG signals from multiple locations for cardiovascular health related studies.
+The patches can record at the same time with a wirelessly synced RTC timer.

 ## The Hardware